Alentejo, where time stands still

 After a two-hour drive from Lisbon Airport me and my girlfriend arrive at our holiday destination in Castelo de Vide.
-We rented an amazing house next to an endless vineyard with golden colors of the setting sun.
-The house is amazing and our biological pool asked for a refreshing dive.
+We rented an amazing eco friendly house next to an endless vineyard with golden colors of the setting sun.
+The house is amazing and our natural pool asked for a refreshing dive.
 What a great start of our holiday.

 Our place to sleep in the village Castelo de Vide is located in the north of Alentejo.
 Castelo de Vide is a fascinating place.
 Here you will find the best preserved Jewish quarter of Portugal.
 We walk through the labyrinth of streets where the Jewish presence is found in the street names and in the religious signs of Hebrew culture on the granite doors.
 Half an hour's drive from Castelo de Vide you will find the super-special national park called Parque Natural da Serra de S. Mamede.

 While we enjoy a cup of tea on the terrace, the waiter tells us us that this nature reserve came into existence 300-400 million years ago as a result of the moving continents.
 He recommends us a few stops for our road trip by car: Portalegre, Crato and Marvão.
 All three cities are rich in historical heritage.
 Portalegre was a prosperous city in the 17th and 18th century, thanks to investment in the textile industry.
 As we continue the city walk, we enjoy the many palaces and monuments, such as the medieval Castle and the great cathedral.
 At lunch we eat at 'Restaurante O Poeiras', highly recommended!